 Instructors all agreed that early identification of the areas where student comprehension of the concepts does not meet the established standard would allow for instructors to provide students with feedback and additional resources early in the semester.
 This awareness early in the course will allow the instructor to be more proactive to the student learning process and should result in improved results reflected in the final assessment used to measure the given standard.
-Compared to the past two years the overall percentage of students scoring 70% or better on 70% of the questions has improved.

 Starting with the 2019-2020 year a Microsoft Forms was used to capture input from the instructors on how to improve student performance.
 The form also posed the question of whether the standard needed to be adjusted in any way and for the instructors to provide any other recommendations or feedback.
 Each semester the feedback is shared with all the instructors and any proposed changes are agreed upon as a group.
-The appendix of the report has the survey and questionnaires sent to the instructors.
+The Appendix 1 of the report has the survey and guestionnaires sent to the instructors.

-The instructors made the following changes during the 2020-2021 year to increase the student comprehension of the material.
-Modifications were made based on the discussion made after the 2019-2020 results were reviewed.
+The instructors made the following changes during the 2021-2022 year to increase the student comprehension of the material.
+Modifications were made based on the discussion made after the 2020-2021 results were reviewed.